jamesplease/fi-calc-guide/src/other/glossary.md

 #### cFIREsim

 A popular retirement calculator that also uses a backtesting strategy.
-It was created by a member of the FIRE community named Bo. cFIREsim was created after FIRECalc.
+It was created by a member of the FIRE community named Lauren. cFIREsim was created after FIRECalc.

 #### FIRECalc